 David Heales is an associate in Mayer Brown's New York office and a member of the Corporate & Securities practice.
 David focuses on corporate transactions in the insurance industry and general insurance regulatory matters.

 David regularly acts in the acquisition and disposition of insurance entities and blocks of insurance business, including through reinsurance.
 He also advises clients on various insurance regulatory matters, such as holding company act filings, redomestications, licensing matters involving insurance companies and producers, and investment law considerations.
 Additionally, David has extensive experience assisting insurtech companies, traditional carriers and non-insurance entities in introducing innovative products and strategies into the insurance industry.

-In 2019, David was recognized as a “Rising Star” in non-contentious insurance matters by The Legal 500 US.
+Since 2019, David has been recognized as a “Rising Star” in non-contentious insurance matters by The Legal 500 US.